im-practices/.github/README.md

     - [ ] Outside of script blocks, use single `'` instead of double `"`
     - [ ] For any secrets, document whether it is an org, repo or environment level secret

+## start-project Integration
+This repository contains two files that enable integration with `start-project`:
+- [package.json]
+  - This allows the repository to be restored via npm
+- [start-project-template-inventory.json]
+  - This file tells `start-project` which workflow templates should be added to different project types

+When `start-project` runs, it restores this repository and examines the inventory file to determine which Workflows should be included.
+The generator should include the latest version of the Workflow.

 [add a workflow]: https://docs.github.com/en/actions/guides/setting-up-continuous-integration-using-workflow-templates
 [Sharing workflows with your organization]: https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization
 [Random Username Generator]: https://jimpix.co.uk/words/random-username-generator.asp#results
 [im-deploy-tf-manual-apply.yml]: ./workflow-templates/im-deploy-tf-manual-apply.yml
+[start-project-template-inventory.json]: ./start-project-template-inventory.json
+[package.json]: ./package.json